TheMitchWorksPro/DataTech_Playground/README.md

 # DataTech Playground

 This project is a test bed for experimentation and creation of data analytics and data science related content.
-It is evolving and will contain statistics and data analysis help content files, Python code, and R code.
+It is evolving and may contain statistics and data analysis help content files, Python code, and R code for students and aspiring Data Scientists.
+In truth though, all data students are forever students as there is always more to learn.

-This is an unfinished preliminary version.
+This is still a preliminary version.
 Here are the points of interest in it so far:

 ## Python